Adafruit Ultimate GPS FeatherWing

-Comes as a fully assembled FeatherWing with GPS module and a coin cell holder.
-However, the 12mm coin cell is not included - it isn't required but if you would like a battery backup, a CR1220 coin battery must be purchased seperately.
-We also toss in some header so you can solder it in and plug into your Feather.
+Comes as a fully assembled FeatherWing with a GPS module and a coin cell holder.
+However, the 12mm coin cell is not included - it isn't required but if you would like a battery backup, a CR1220 coin battery must be purchased separately.
+We also toss in some header so you can solder it in and plug it into your Feather.

 - As of June 22, 2021 - The original GPS module is no longer available, so we've replaced it with a nearly-identical GPS module that has the same shape and performance.
 This module can now receive GLONASS as well as GPS.
 Some commands for querying the antenna have slightly changed and the power draw has increased.

 - Patch Antenna Size: 15mm x 15mm x 4mm

 - Position Accuracy: < 3 meters (all GPS technology has about 3m accuracy)